schmeter/music/docs/music.md

 ## Issues

-Autoplay next file on mobile is not possible, if browser tab is inactive.
-Also on desktop, if Javascript is not allowed in inactive tabs.
+- Autoplay next file on mobile is not possible, if browser tab is inactive.
+- Also on desktop, if JavaScript is not allowed in inactive tabs.
-Audio image display on lockscreen is not possible.
+- Audio image display on lockscreen is not possible.
-Only partial lockscreen navigation.
+- Only partial lockscreen navigation.

 ## Next steps / possibilities

-Add zip download.
+- Add zip download.
-Have server side rendering.
+- Have server side rendering.
-Work on SEO optimization.
+- Work on SEO optimization.
-Provide content sharing.
+- Provide content sharing.
-Build a progressive webapp.
+- Build a progressive webapp.
-Add a (React) native app with webframe.
+- Add a (React) native app with webframe.
-Build an Electron app.
+- Build an Electron app.
-Integrate with Heroku / Netlify for continuous deployment.
+- Integrate with Heroku / Netlify for continuous deployment.

 ## Conclusion